surodeep26/SIXTE/Guide/Bamberg/Day 1.md

 - [ ] background PHA
 	- [ ] the sky backgrounds need to be given as a SIMPUT
 	- [ ] the instrumental background is taken care of by SIXTE

+# multispec
+this takes a map of parameter distribution.

+# todo
+- [ ] create the simput file directly without simputools
+- [ ] create only some models and reference them to make the simput.
+- [ ]